reimiwazny/multiroll/README.md

 Date: 12/3/2022

 --- Usage Instructions ---

-Requirements:
-    Python 3.10.4 or greater

-Using the program:

 Number of Dice:
     Enter the number of dice to roll in this field.
 The number of dice must be an integer from 1 to 1000.